Art In Fiction

 Paganology, performed by The Paul Plimley Trio; composed by Gregg Simpson

 Are you enjoying The Art In Fiction Podcast?
-Consider helping us keep the lights on so we can continue bringing you interviews with your favorite arts-inspired novelists.
-Just $3 buys us a coffee (and we really like coffee) at Ko-Fi.
-Just click this link: https://ko-fi.com/artinfiction
+Consider giving us a small donation so we can continue bringing you interviews with your favorite arts-inspired novelists.
+Click this link to donate: https://ko-fi.com/artinfiction.

-Also, check out the Art In Fiction website at https://www.artinfiction.com where you'll find over 1800 novels inspired by the arts in 10 categories: Architecture, Dance, Decorative Arts, Film, Literature, Music, Textile Arts, Theater, Visual Arts, and Other.
+Also, check out the Art In Fiction website at https://www.artinfiction.com and explore 2200+ novels inspired by the arts in 10 categories: Architecture, Dance, Decorative Arts, Film, Literature, Music, Textile Arts, Theater, Visual Arts, & Other.

 Carol Cram